NordVPN has access to 726 servers on every major developed continent.

 - Billed annually

 We also conducted a brief speed test to give you an idea of their ‘out-of-the-box’ performance.
-Here were the results:
+Here are the results:

 - Ping: 116ms